flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

             value: "myvalue"
             effect: "NoSchedule"
 ```
->For the above configuration, your worker nodes should be tainted with `mykey=myvalue:NoSchedule`.
+>For the above configuration, your worker nodes should have a  `mykey=myvalue:NoSchedule` configured [taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 ## Requesting a specific GPU device

-Example:
+The goal is to run the task on a specific type of accelerator: NVIDIA Tesla V100 in the following example:

 ```python
 from flytekit import ImageSpec, Resources, task from flytekit.extras.accelerators import V100